-Figure 5-5 Population pyramid of Kennebunkport (Source: ACS 2018 5-yr estimates) Age Dependency The age dependency ratio is an indicator of the proportion of non-working people who are not likely earning an income and often receiving outside support to meet their needs.
+Age Dependency The age dependency ratio is an indicator of the proportion of non-working people who are not likely earning an income and often receiving outside support to meet their needs.
 An age dependency ratio over 65 is considered high.
 Figure 5-6 displays the old-age and child dependency rations for Kennebunkport, compared to York County, the State of Maine, and the US.
-The overall age dependency ratio, or ratio of the population not typically in the workforce (under age 14 or over age 65) is over 80.7.
+The overall age dependency ratio, or ratio of the population not typically in the workforce (under age 14 or over age 65) is 83.
 A ratio of around 80 means that for every four adults who are not working, there are five who are.
 Kennebunkport has a much higher old-age dependency ratio than the county, state, and nation, while the child dependency ratio is comparable to other geographies.
 At a national scale it is more difficult to cover social security and Medicare benefits with the payroll taxes of the working population when the old-age dependency ration is high because there are fewer workers to support the older population.